Link to:

 Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

 The Sprague School District was established in February 1902 and a school building was erected in Sprague, in what would later become the Rural Municipality of Piney.
-A new one-room schoolhouse was constructed in 1917 and an addition was made three years later.
-These two rooms were used until 1956 when the students of Hardy School No. 2179 were added, necessitating the use of the local Womens’ Institute Library as a classroom.
+In January 1917, a $1,500 debenture was issued to finance the purchase of a new school site and both build and furnish a new one-room schoolhouse.
+Built later that same year, a further $1,000 debenture was issued in January 1919 to finish construction.
+A $2,300 debenture was issued in September 1923 to fund a structural addition that measured 24 feet by 32 feet along with a full-sized basement; with construction completed late that year.
+This two-room facility was used until 1956 when the students of Hardy School No. 2179 were added, necessitating the use of the local Womens’ Institute Library as a classroom.
 A high school addition was made in 1960.

 In July 1965, it became Sprague Consolidated School No. 2439, merging with the Middlebro School No. 2227 and Golden Branch School No. 1845, and the school was renamed Ross L. Gray School in commemoration of local school board official Ross Lynn Gray.
 Three more school districts: Gobeil Special School, Whitemouth Lake School No. 1672, and South Junction School No. 1615, joined in 1967 and, finally, Vassar School No. 1329 and Burns School No. 2003 joined in 1968.
 Between 1966 and 1968, six new classrooms were constructed and, in 1970, a new gymnasium, three classrooms, and a staff room were added.
 Another addition was made in 1980, providing an industrial arts room, home economics room, business education room, and a classroom.